omarreis/FlapLabel/README.md

 Text should flap until final state is reached.

-To change FlapLabel text at run time, just change the FlapLabel1.Caption
+To change FlapLabel text at run time, just change FlapLabel1.Caption

+## Example
+Compile and run TesFlapLabel.dpr ( see screen shot )

 Have fun..